 Setup for the Strange Disease Diagnosis / Doctor Game / Psychiatrist Game

-This is a relatively easy drama game which may be improvised or may involve some rehearsal or preparation if you so wish.
+This is a relatively easy acting oriented game which may be improvised or may involve some rehearsal or preparation if you so wish.
 The easiest way to play this game is to have one person playing the doctor and the other people play the patients.
 The doctor is asked to leave the room and the patients decide what disease, illness or syndrome they all have.
 For example, the patients comes up with a strange syndrome or disease that they all think they are chickens, that they are Sarah Palin, that they are secret agents, or so on.

 Playing the Strange Disease Diagnosis / Doctor Game / Psychiatrist Game